hackkaliboi/e-store/SETUP_GUIDE.md

 2. **Authentication errors**: Check that your API key is correct and that you've enabled the email provider
 3. **Connection errors**: Verify that your project URL and API key are correct in the `.env.local` file
 4. **Storage errors**: Make sure you've created the "products" bucket and set appropriate policies
+5. **Storage policy ownership error**: If you encounter "ERROR: 42501: must be owner of table objects", follow the instructions in `supabase_unified_setup.sql` or enable RLS through the Supabase dashboard interface.

 ### Testing Your Setup